birdandhike.com logo

 Cactus Around Las Vegas, Vegetation Around Las Vegas

-General: Graham's Nipple Cactus (Mammillaria grahamii) is a small, solitary or clumped, mound-shaped to somewhat elongate cactus with short, thin white spines that nearly cover the plant plus long, darker, fish-hook shaped spines that stand out from the body of the plant.
+General: Graham's Nipple Cactus (Cochemiea grahamii) is a small, solitary or clumped, mound-shaped to somewhat elongate cactus with short, thin white spines that nearly cover the plant plus long, darker, fish-hook shaped spines that stand out from the body of the plant.
 In early summer, pink flowers emerge from the side of the stem.
 Fruits become ripe during fall and winter.

 Graham's Nipple Cactus are an inconspicuous, but interesting member of vegetation communities that can be found on dry, well-drained gravelly and rocky flats, bajadas, oak woodlands, chaparral shrublands, on flat to moderate slopes in the lower mountains in the Lower Sonoran (Creosote-Bursage Flats) and Upper Sonoran (Mojave Desert Scrub and Pinyon-Juniper Woodland) life zone, but not in Nevada.
 Around Las Vegas, look for this species in the bottom of the Grand Canyon or in Mojave National Preserve.